 Enquiry based learning at Whitehouse Community Primary School provides an opportunity for children to act as facilitators of their curriculum.

-Each year group follows a topic for a half-term.
-Within the topic, the teacher plans for learning opportunities using children's previous knowledge and their interests.
-The topics cover geography and history elements of the National Curriculum but are fundamentally cross-curricular incorporating all aspects of learning.
+Each year group follows an enquiry question each half-term.
+Within enquiry work, the teacher plans for learning opportunities using children's previous knowledge, skills progression and the children's interests.
+The enquiry curriculum covers geography and history elements of the National Curriculum but is fundamentally cross-curricular incorporating all aspects of learning.

 Through this approach children are encouraged to research, investigate and problem solve to inform their learning.
 This approach encourages children to take ownership of their learning and become engaged, independent and motivated.

 Our curriculum meets the requirements of the National Curriculum, using a variety of teaching and learning styles including: